 This article summarises publicly available guidance from regulators and official sources.
 It is general educational information only and does not constitute legal or professional advice.
 Requirements vary by jurisdiction.
 Consult your regional authority or a qualified professional for advice specific to your situation.

-In short: The EU AI Act is the world's first binding horizontal AI law.
-It categorises AI systems into four risk tiers: prohibited (banned outright), high-risk (strict obligations including conformity assessment and registration), limited risk (transparency obligations), and minimal risk (no specific requirements).
+In short: The EU AI Act is the world's first binding AI law that applies across every industry, not just one sector (regulators call this a horizontal law).
+It categorises AI systems into four risk tiers: prohibited (banned outright), high-risk (strict obligations including a formal check called conformity assessment, plus registration), limited risk (transparency obligations), and minimal risk (no specific requirements).
 It applies not only to EU-based developers but to any business that places AI systems on the EU market or uses them in the EU.
-Compliance timelines run from February 2025 (prohibited practices) through August 2026 (high-risk systems).
+Compliance timelines run from February 2025 (prohibited practices) through 2028 (high-risk systems embedded in regulated products).
+A mid-2026 legislative delay (the Digital Omnibus) pushed the main high-risk deadline back from 2 August 2026 to 2 December 2027.
 GDPR continues to apply in parallel for personal data.

 This article describes the EU AI Act as enacted and the implementation timeline through to 2027.
 Implementation guidance, technical standards, and regulatory body interpretations continue to develop.
 Businesses with EU AI Act obligations should monitor updates from the European Commission and the AI Office.
 This article does not provide legal advice; EU-qualified counsel should be consulted for compliance obligations specific to your situation.